CREATE ICEBERG TABLE (Delta files in object storage)¶

 Note

 Before creating a table, you must create the external volume where the Iceberg metadata and data files are stored.
-For instructions, see Configure an external volume for Iceberg tables.
+For instructions, see Configure an external volume.

 You also need a catalog integration for the table.
 For more information, see Configure a catalog integration for files in object storage.